JustFredrik/bank-api/README.md

-# bank-api
+# justfredrik/bank-api
- This is a Mock RESTful bank api written in GOlang.
+ This is a Mock RESTful bank api written in GO.
 It parses and loads mock data from a [camt053 file](https://www.sepaforcorporates.com/swift-for-corporates/a-practical-guide-to-the-bank-statement-camt-053-format/) and uses that for the responses.
 The API uses a basic API key Authentication method with bearer tokens in the header.

 The API Has the ability to fetch accounts, list accounts, fetch transactions and list the transactions of a given account.
 Depending on the request resource it will require different role privalidges.

+# Project Setup
+First, if you do not already have GO installed then you have to download and install GO, you can do so [here](https://go.dev/dl/).

+Secondly, run `go mod download` to download all dependencies.

+Finally, to run the project run `go run cmd/main.go` in the projects root directory.

+# Project Overview
+This section goes through some asects of the project layout and details of how it works and how to interact with it.
 ## Authorization
 A basic API key system is in place with three levels of access privalidge.
 These levels are: `Admin`, `Account` and `Any`.
 In order to get access to the service you will need to include a valid API key with the correct access privalidge for the requested resource.